 Inducing labor — stimulating uterine contractions before labor begins on its own — isn't generally recommended.
 Research suggests that labor induction doesn't reduce the risk of complications related to fetal macrosomia and might increase the need for a C-section.

-In some cases, your health care provider might recommend a C-section.
-For example:
+Your health care provider might recommend a C-section if:

 - You have diabetes.
 If you had diabetes before pregnancy or you develop gestational diabetes and your health care provider estimates that your baby weighs 9 pounds, 15 ounces (4,500 grams) or more, a C-section might be the safest way to deliver your baby.